carlosmccosta/socket_to_tf/README.md

 # socket_to_tf
-ROS package that publishes TF transforms from a TCP/IP socket connection
+ROS package that publishes TF transforms from a ZMQ TCP/IP socket connection.